 The California Institute of the Arts offers an online specialization program in user interface and user experience design, hosted by Coursera and taught by CalArts faculty.
 Students learn how to research, design, and deploy visually-driven websites and apps.

 Perhaps the only concrete step to becoming a UX designer is working as one.
-That might seem paradoxical, but work experience is some of the best education one can get, and even entry-level jobs can rapidly accelerate one’s skill set.
+That might seem paradoxical, but work experience is some of the best education anyone can get, and even entry-level jobs can rapidly accelerate one’s skill set.
 Professional experience helps a UX designer to get a mentor, build their portfolio, and grow their professional network.
-Early work experience can be a critical step in finding one’s niche in UX design and determining next steps.
+Early work experience can be a critical step in finding one’s niche in UX design and determining the next steps.

 Entry requirements for graduate schools will vary from program to program, but often include some mix of the following: a bachelor’s degree, a competitive undergraduate GPA (3.0 or better), work experience, GMAT/GRE scores, letters of recommendation, and a personal statement.

 The University of Washington has a master of human-computer interaction and design (MHCI+D) program at its Seattle campus that can be completed in 11 months or more.
 It takes a multidisciplinary approach that balances the need for creative design with the power of analytical engineering.

 Data science, as described by University of California, Berkeley, involves the analysis and management of large quantities of data.
 The discipline requires professionals who can ask the right questions, chart out what information is needed, collect the data, and analyze it effectively.

-Meet 25 leading professors of computer science, and learn more about what makes them standout educators and innovators.
+Meet several leading professors of computer science, and learn more about what makes them standout educators and innovators.